 Following the opening of the National Intrepid Center of Excellence (NICoE) in 2010, the Intrepid Fallen Heroes Fund launched its current effort: building Intrepid Spirit Centers to serve as satellites to NICoE to extend care to the home base of many of the troops suffering the effects of TBI and PTS.
-Seven centers are already completed and in operation and the eighth center is currently under construction; two additional centers are planned.
+Seven centers are in operation with another currently under construction.
+Two additional centers remain to be built.

 Each Intrepid Spirit Center is approximately 25,000 square feet and costs about $14 million to build and equip.
 The centers are designed around the interdisciplinary model of care developed at NICoE, which brings all disciplines together under one roof, and provides a comprehensive means of delivering treatment.
 Patients with TBI can manifest many different symptoms, including physical indicators, such as headaches, difficulty concentrating, memory loss, irritability, mood swings, vision, hearing and balance issues.
 They may also exhibit mental health symptoms, such as verbal or physical outbursts, impulsive behavior, poor judgment, inflexibility, depression or anxiety.
 The Intrepid Spirit Center model of interdisciplinary care permits all medical disciplines to address these various issues together.
 Clinical and other professional services involved in treatment include: neurology, nutrition, physical therapy, speech and hearing therapy, psychiatry, occupational therapy, speech pathology, neuropsychology, ophthalmology, and nursing, among others.
 Experts provide specialized care using traditional methods, such as neurological exams, physical therapy and sleep studies, combined with integrated health treatments, including acupuncture, yoga, mindfulness, art and music therapy.
 This model of care has enabled more than 90% of patients to continue on Active Duty with many of their symptoms reduced or controlled.